Donate

-Blacklist checks query DNS-based blocklists (DNSBLs) by reversing the IP and checking against known zones.
-Listings can affect email delivery and reputation.
+Blacklist checks work by reversing the IP and querying known DNSBL zones.
+Listings can affect email delivery, sender reputation, and sometimes web abuse filtering.

 An IP blacklist is a list of IP addresses associated with spam or abusive activity.
 Email providers and security tools use them to block or flag traffic.